Tobacco use

 Men per 100,000

-How much do Swedes smoke compared with other Europeans
+How much do Swedes smoke compared with other countries?

-Smoking is substantially less widespread among adults in Sweden than in most EU countries.
-11 percent of the adult population in Sweden smoked in 2011, while smoking in other EU countries varied from 21 to 44 percent (WHO 2008 and national agencies).
-There may be a number of other factors that contribute to this difference, but snus is a unique phenomenon in Sweden.
+Compared with other EU countries, the number of people in Sweden who smoke is record low.
+In 2015, 11 percent of the adult population in Sweden smoked, while smoking in other EU countries varied between 19 and 44 percent (WHO 2008 and national government agencies).
+The average figure in the EU is 28 percent.
+While other factors may also contribute to this difference, snus is a unique phenomenon in Sweden, and in the EU.

 Does tobacco use vary according to gender?

-Yes, adult men smoke less than adult women in Sweden.
-However, the use of snus is very common among Swedish men but rather uncommon among women.
-In 2011, 10 percent of the male population smoked daily compared with 18 percent who used snus.
-Among Swedish women, 12 percent smoked daily while 3 percent used snus (FHI 2011).
+Yes.
+Adult men smoke less than adult women in Sweden, which is unique by international comparison.
+However, the use of snus is much more common among Swedish men than Swedish women.
+In 2015, 9 percent of the male population smoked every day, compared with 19 percent who used snus.
+Of the Swedish women who smoked, 11 percent smoked every day while 3 percent used snus (Public Health Agency of Sweden, 2016).

 Has snus contributed to the decline in smoking in Sweden in recent decades?

-What are the tobacco habits of young Swedes?
+What are the tobacco habits of young people in Sweden?

-Among young women in Europe, smoking habits vary sharply among those in the 15-24 age group: Rumania accounts for the lowest proportion of 9 percent, while Austria accounts for the highest proportion, namely, 37 percent.
+Among young women in Europe, smoking habits in the 15-29 age group vary sharply; Romania accounts for the lowest proportion of daily smokers with 10 percent, and Austria for the highest, with 30 percent.
+The EU average for women in this age group is 20 percent.

 REFERENCES